dhis2/dhis2-docs-implementation/content/implementation/planning-budgeting.md

 #### Resources

-- Assessment tools
-- Links to guidance/implementation guidance
 - Link to description of roles/competencies needed in core team
-- Capacity building plans
+- Capacity building plan example
 - Generic Scope of Work

 ### DHIS2 metadata and org units